 The mountain sits at the convergence of three storm tracks from the Atlantic Ocean to the south, the southwest and the northwest.
 Westerly winds accelerate as they race up the mountainside.
 And low pressure systems develop along the warmer ocean in winter and collide with the colder Northeast air, causing storms to develop.

-Because of its severe weather, Mt.
-Washington is known as ‘the most dangerous small mountain in the world.’
-On that April day in 1934, it was indeed dangerous for the five men hunkered down in the observatory.
+Because of its severe weather, Mount Washington has a reputation as the most dangerous small mountain in the world.
+On that April day in 1934, it indeed presented a danger to the five men hunkered down in the observatory.

-The 2-year-old observatory was staffed by Salvatore Pagliuca, Alex McKenzie and Wendell Stephenson.
+The observatory had three staffers: Salvatore Pagliuca, Alex McKenzie and Wendell Stephenson.
 They had two guests, Arthur Griffin and George Leslie.
 The small building was chained to the ground.

 When the men went to bed on the night of April 11, pressure was falling and winds were increasing rapidly to 136 mph.
 By the next morning it was obvious they were in the middle of a super-hurricane.
 Stephenson checked the instrument that recorded the wind speed and saw it was wrong.
 That meant the anemometer was iced over.